philgough/processingPractice/README.md

-# processingPractice
+# Processing Practice
-Random collection of processing experiments
+Random collection of processing experiments by Phil Gough, for no real reason.